 It seems like Christmas was only a few weeks ago and now families need to prepare for another holiday with more expenses.

-Last year, Australians spent almost $3 billion on Easter. $1.2 billion was spent on food, $139 billion on alcohol and the rest was spent on chocolate and holidays.
+On average, Australians spend almost $3 billion on Easter.
+Around $1.2 billion is spent on food, $139 billion on alcohol and the rest on holidays and other associated things.
+This year around $200 million is predicted to be spent just on chocolate!
 This four-day weekend can have a huge impact on people’s budgets, especially for those who are still trying to pay off the rest of their Christmas debt.